-Do you like to start your mornings with a consistent routine?
-Giving your students the opportunity to have a soft start to their day with hands-on and engaging activities is key.
+Giving your students the opportunity to have a soft start to their day with hands-on and engaging activities is key to creating a consistent routine kindergarteners thrive on.
+Morning tubs are an excellent way to get your students' brains warmed up for the day, while still helping to reinforce skills they have already working on.
 Read on to discover the benefits of kindergarten morning tubs along with tips for getting started using them in your classroom.

 What are Kindergarten Morning Tubs?